coolcorexix/clone-github-notification/README.md

 ## Icing on the cake

 - Optimistic UI for marking as done/read/delete. ✅
-- Use TypeScript. ✅
+- Strong-typed. ✅
-- SWR / NextJs framework for data fetching management. ✅
+- Highly-reusable cached responses. ✅
 - Robust list to handle large number of items (10,000 items and still keep FPS at 60). ✅
-- Reducer convention follow [The Tao Of Redux](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/) - this never goes out of fashin ✅
+- Unidirect data flow for page's stage management ✅

 ## Getting Started